wdi-sg/shopping-react/README.md

 ```

-### Express Server Proxy
+### Express Server
-You are provided with an API proxy route to use.
-Look at what it does here: https://github.com/wdi-sg/shopping-react/blob/master/src/server/controllers/query.js
+You are provided with an API route to use.
+Look at what it does here: https://github.com/wdi-sg/shopping-react/blob/master/src/server/controllers/products.js

-You would make a request to the server with a url that looks like this: `http://localhost:3000/api/query?search=bananas`
+You would make a request to the server with a url that looks like this: `http://localhost:3000/api/products`

-You must fill in an API key.

-You can register for one here: https://developer.walmartlabs.com/member/register
-(you don't need a real website to register)

 ## Usage